terrafirmatrekker/WHR2022EDA/README.md

-# World Happiness Report 202 2EDA
+# World Happiness Report 2022 EDA
-Analyzing The World Happiness Report of 2022
+Analyzing The World Happiness Report of 2022 for Code Louisville